Apicurio/oai-ts-core/README.md

 or minor number may be appropriate.

 #### Create the Package
-Next, create the package (intended for release) by using npm.
+Next, create the package (intended for release) by using yarn.
 The command to create the package is below:

 ```
-npm run package
+yarn run package
 ```

 This command will result in a new `dist` directory being created.
 Within this directory